M-o-a-T/moat-kv/docs/source/command_line.rst

    The type data to set.

-.. program:: moat.kv client type match
+.. program:: moat kv type match

 Read, set or delete type matches, i.e. which part of your MoaT-KV tree is constricted by which type.